jcs-emacs/jcs-emacs/README.md

 This is Jen-Chieh Shen's emacs configuration.
 This configuration started from [Casey Muratori](https://github.com/cmuratori)'s Emacs configuration.
-It has been repeatedly utilized and modified since 2015 and are now very different to his configuration.
+It has been repeatedly utilized and modified since 2015 and is now very different to his configuration.

 I wouldn't claim this is the best Emacs config, but this is the best config to myself.
 If you wish to learn Emacs, this could be